-The group is around 67% deposit funded (as a percentage of net liabilities), which provides a stable and well-diversified funding source.
-As of year-end 2019, outstanding medium- and long-term debt accounted for around 15% of net liabilities.
+The group is around 69% deposit funded (as a percentage of net liabilities), which provides a stable and well-diversified funding source.
+As of end-June 2020, outstanding medium- and long-term debt accounted for around 15% of net liabilities.
 Outstanding debt has a conservative maturity profile and recourse to short-term funding is limited, and the bulk relates to certificates of deposits and commercial paper in the UK.
-The targeted longer-term refinancing operation funding amounted to €46.2 billion as of year-end 2019.
-The net borrowing position was at a much reduced amount of €22.7 billion.
+Santander did not publish the targeted longer-term refinancing operation funding at end of June 2020.

-In November 2019, the minimum requirement for own-funds and eligible liabilities (MREL) of the parent resolution group - formed by the parent bank and Santander Consumer Finance S.A., with overall risk-weighted assets (RWA) amounting to €380 billion (as of the end of December 2017) - was established at 109 billion (as of the end of December 2016), representing 28.60% of RWA to be met from 1 January 2020.
+In November 2019, the minimum requirement for own-funds and eligible liabilities (MREL) of the parent resolution group - formed by the parent bank and Santander Consumer Finance S.A., with overall risk-weighted assets (RWA) amounting to \leq 380 billion (as of the end of December 2017) - was established at 109 billion (as of the end of December 2016), representing 28.60% of RWA to be met from 1 January 2020.

-Santander's liquidity coverage ratio was 147% on a group basis as of year-end 2019.
+Santander's liquidity coverage ratio was 175% on a group basis as of end-June 2020.
 This ratio is largely driven by the parent bank, Santander UK and Santander Brazil.
-These entities are primarily deposit funded with low outflows.
-As of the same date, the parent bank had a liquidity coverage ratio of 143%, with all its subsidiaries above the 100% minimum requirement.
+These entities are primarily deposit funded.
+As of the same date, the parent bank had a liquidity coverage ratio of 193%, with all its subsidiaries above the 100% minimum requirement.

 Although not yet required, Santander also complies with the net stable funding ratio at the group level and for the bulk of its subsidiaries.
-As of year-end 2019, the ratio was at 112% for the group, with the parent at 103%.
+As of end-March 2020 (last available figure), the ratio was at 111% for the group, with the parent at 105%.